-Chinese cities suspend overseas shopping, couriers on Covid scare
+Chinese Cities Suspend Overseas Shopping, Couriers On Covid Scare

-New Delhi, Nov 8 (IANS) Counties and districts in China's border city Heihe in Northeast China's Heilongjiang Province have said buying products from overseas epidemic-hit regions should be suspended after goods purchased from Mongolia by residents in Erenhot city in North China's Inner Mongolia Autonomous Region tested positive for Covid-19, Global Times reported.
+New Delhi: Counties and districts in China's border city Heihe in Northeast China's Heilongjiang Province have said buying products from overseas epidemic-hit regions should be suspended after goods purchased from Mongolia by residents in Erenhot city in North China's Inner Mongolia Autonomous Region tested positive for Covid-19, Global Times reported.

 Five residents from Erenhot reported to the city's epidemic prevention and control work team recently about having received goods they had bought from Mongolia that tested positive for Covid-19.
 This comes as the annual shopping spree on November 11 approaches.
 Other places have since tightened their control over goods purchased from overseas.